kazirahiv/Redis-Push-Notification-To-React/README.md

-# Realtime push notification with Redis to React Web
+# Realtime push notification with Redis

 This is a simple dockerized push notification service using redis to react web.